Hot Space: Release and reception

-Due to its dance-pop sound, Hot Space is widely considered by both fans and critics to be one of Queen's most artistically disappointing albums.
+Due to its dance-pop sound, Hot Space is widely considered by critics to be one of Queen's most artistically disappointing albums.
 Stephen Thomas Erlewine of AllMusic said of the album that "the band that once proudly proclaimed not to use synthesizers on their albums has suddenly, dramatically reversed course, devoting the entire first side of the album to robotic, new wave dance-pop, all driven by drum machines and colored by keyboards, with Brian May's guitar coming in as flavor only on occasion."
 Alex Petridis of The Guardian gave the album two stars and said: "Like Queen, disco was melodramatic, unrepentantly camp, extravagantly arranged and omnivorous in its influences.
 Or at least it had been.
 By the time of 1982's Hot Space, disco had mutated into the weird, skeletal, dubby electronic sound pioneered by DJ Larry Levan, which really didn't suit Queen at all."
 Despite this, "Under Pressure" remains one of the band's staple songs.
+However, neither of these reviews are contemporary, and would both be coloured by decades of the album's perceived reputation, so can hardly be considered to reflect its reception, as the Sounds and Rolling Stone reviews can be.

 Sandy Robertson of Sounds gave the album four stars, describing it as "fairly lickable funkpop" featuring "'Put Out The Fire'... with, plenty screaming Brian May axe histrionics ... a ballad in the old boy's mode called 'Life Is Real' ... a candymix of phasers, acoustics and electrics in 'Calling All Girls' ... sleazy keyboard/vocal pomp sobs in 'Las Palabras De Amor' ... a languid summer streak and slow slide through 'Cool Cat' and the cornerstone 'Under Pressure' itself."

+Rolling Stone's review at the time said Queen offered "a bit more than bluster", but described all but four of the songs as "at best, routinely competent and, at times, downright offensive".